austie702/java-glossary-tutorial/access-modifiers.md

 Java provides a number of access modifiers to set access levels for classes, variables, methods, and constructors.
-The four access modifiers are: Default, Public, Private, & Protected.
+The four access modifiers are: Default, Public, Private, Protected, & Static.

 *Classes*
 Classes can only use two of the access modifiers: Default & Public